jjamssens/Active-Directory-and-Powershell/README.md

   Windows 10: The operating system for the client machine.

-2. Setting Up the Domain Controller
+Setting Up the Domain Controller:

   Here are the high-level steps I followed to set up the domain controller:

   Virtual Machine Creation: A new virtual machine was created in Hyper-V using a Windows Server 2019 ISO file.
 I allocated sufficient resources (RAM, vCPUs) to the VM.